HewlettPackard/codar-ce/README.md

 This repo contains **scripts** to stand up **HPE Codar Community Edition (HPE Codar CE) on Docker containers**.

-HPE Codar CE contains components such as **Core Codar** running in a JBoss container, **HPE Operation Orchestration Community Edition (HP OO CE) Central Server** running on a Tomcat server and Codar, HP OO and IDM **databases created using PostgreSQL Server**.
+HPE Codar CE contains components such as **Core Codar** running in a JBoss container, **HPE Operation Orchestration Community Edition (HP OO CE) Central Server** running on a Tomcat server and Codar, HP OO and IDM **databases** created using PostgreSQL Server.

 All these **three components** will be made available on **three Docker containers** and yet connected to each other to form a single portal service.

 #What is HPE Codar CE ?
-HPE Codar is a DevOps automation tool primarily focuses on release pipeline automation.
+HPE Codar is a **DevOps automation** tool primarily focuses on **release pipeline automation**.

-This community edition of Codar helps the community users to automate deployment of complex application on a hybrid cloud environment and also it helps to automate “Continuous Deployment and Continuous Delivery” process.
+This community edition of Codar helps the community users to automate deployment of complex application on a hybrid cloud environment and also it helps to automate **“Continuous Deployment and Continuous Delivery”** process.

 •	Automation includes **infrastructure** provisioning, **platform software** installation or configuration, **deployment of application** on complex environment like load balancer etc.